COVID-19 Hospital (Inpatient) Vaccination Orders

 Alberta Health Services (AHS) and Covenant Health support COVID-19 immunization of eligible acute care patients who wish to be immunized while in hospital as part of Alberta's COVID-19 immunization program.
 All acute care in-patients should be considered for immunization during their hospital stay (first or second doses).

 A most responsible healthcare provider (attending prescriber) confirms that proposed patient(s) are medically stable, fit for immunization, and more than 14 days post any other immunization.

-Informed of COVID-19 immunization risks and benefits, Patients or their alternate decision-makers are informed of COVID-19 immunization risks and benefits and indicate a (verbal) wish to receive inpatient vaccination.
+Informed of COVID-19 immunization risks and benefits, patients or their alternate decision-makers are informed of COVID-19 immunization risks and benefits and indicate a (verbal) wish to receive inpatient vaccination.

-Inpatient vaccination should focus on patients who experience or likely to experience barriers to timely community vaccination, such as impaired mobility, functional limitations or vaccine hesitancy.
+Inpatient vaccination should focus on patients who experience or are likely to experience barriers to timely community vaccination, such as impaired mobility, functional limitations or vaccine hesitancy.

 Inpatient COVID-19 vaccines are administered by Acute Care Immunization teams or AHS Public Health teams, depending upon Zone and site.

 The inpatient vaccination process does not require use of online tools or HealthLink.

 Available vaccines may vary but usually include Pfizer-BioNTech or Moderna preparations.